eduardszoecs/restax/README.md

 It currently can reproduce the appendix of Cuffney et al. (2007), but may break with other data!

-Please use only ITIS as taxonomic backend, as others have not been tested yet.
+Please use only ITIS as taxonomic back-end, as others have not been tested yet.

 `dpac_g()` and `option='K'` are currently not available.